tori1323/Reinforcement_Learning-2nd_Edition/README.md

 Disclaimer: Some of the answers found in my solution keys *may* not be correct- so utilize any solutions found here with caution.
 The plan is to revisit past problems as I progress through the book to converge on a thorough and correct solution.

-Note: Chapter 2 code was done using Matlab and still being converted to Julia.
+Note: Chapter 2 code was done using Matlab and is still being converted to Julia.